 Fragmentation, on the other hand, is related to population density, with coastal and lowland areas being the most impacted, especially the Po Valley.
-According to ISPRA, Veneto and Friuli Venezia
+According to ISPRA, Veneto and Friuli Venezia Giulia are respectively the first and the third Italian regions for landscape fragmentation, with a percentage of strongly fragmented territory of 29,8% and 25,5% respectively (ISPRA, 2021).

-9 The Code incorporates the concepts of Landscape as identified in the European Landscape Convention.
+&lt;sup>11 The Code incorporates the concepts of Landscape as identified in the European Landscape Convention.